DevCPProcessor/stable_tokens_system/README.md

   /**
    *  Exchange Eth for stable tokens at current price.
-   *  Sent Eth is stored as collateral, and stable tokens are minted to msg.sender.
+   *  Sent Eth is stored as convert, and stable tokens are minted to msg.sender.
    */
   function buy() public payable isNotPaused {...}
 ```
-This creates or updates msg.sender's collateral that tracks how much Eth msg.sender has sent.
+This creates or updates msg.sender's convert that tracks how much Eth msg.sender has sent.
 It also remembers the amount of stable tokens that are minted for msg.sender:
 ```
   /**
-   *  State of specific collateral.
+   *  State of specific convert.
    */
-  struct EthCollateral {
+  struct EthConvert {
     // Amount of stable tokens minted by sending Eth uint256 stable;
     // Amount of Eth sent
-    uint256 collateralEth;
+    uint256 convertEth;
   }
 ```

 Other way to generate stable tokens is by sending tokens to PersonalTokenConversion.sol contract for specific token.
-It works the same as PersonalConversion.sol, but with tokens instead of Eth,
+It works the same as PersonalEthConversion.sol, but with tokens instead of Eth,
 hence, there is not fallback function.
 First, PersonalTokenConversion.sol must have the sender's approval to transfer tokens from him to itself (ERC20 standard), so msg.sender must first interact with
 token contract in order to give approval (by calling `approve` ERC20 function).
 After that, `buy` function inside PersonalTokenConversion.sol may be called:
 ```
   /**
    *  Exchange Eth for stable tokens at current price.
-   *  Sent Eth is stored as collateral, and stable tokens are minted to msg.sender.
+   *  Sent Eth is stored as convert, and stable tokens are minted to msg.sender.
    */
   function buy(uint256 _amount) public isNotPaused activatedStable {...}
 ```

 One may repurchase ETH with stable tokens he generated, at current price (provided by oracle).
 If the value of stored ETH and other listed tokens is lower than the value of stable tokens initally generated from that
-amount of ETH and tokens, or the total value of collateral ETH and tokens is lower than the value of circulating stable tokens ("global supplements"), one may choose to buy DoES or UpES tokens for non-collateralized
+amount of ETH and tokens, or the total value of convert ETH and tokens is lower than the value of circulating stable tokens ("global supplements"), one may choose to buy DoES or UpES tokens for non-convertalized
-amount of stable tokens (or for any amount of stable tokens in case of "global supplements") by calling `buyDoES` or `buyUpES` function withing PersonalConversion.sol or PersonalTokenConversion.sol contract:
+amount of stable tokens (or for any amount of stable tokens in case of "global supplements") by calling `buyDoES` or `buyUpES` function withing PersonalEthConversion.sol or PersonalTokenConversion.sol contract:
 ```
   function buyDoES(uint256 _stablesAmount, address _tokenAddress) public checkForDoES isNotPaused {...}
   function buyUpES(uint256 _stablesAmount, address _tokenAddress) public checkForUpES isNotPaused {...}